-Sisters and business owners Belinda and Venise share a passion for sustainable farming, bold flavors and the beautiful PNW.
+Sisters since 1988, and co-founders since 2018, Belinda and Venise share a passion for sustainable farming, bold flavors and the beautiful PNW.
 Bartender Belinda is the owner of the Happy Camper Cocktail Company, a “garden to glass” mobile bar + beverage catering company in Seattle, established in 2016.
-Her “garden to glass” style of drink service is supported by her farmer sister Venise Cunningham, who grows herbs and edible flowers on her farm in Buckley, WA.
-Together they’re bringing the tasty, PNW inspired drink mixers beloved by event clients to the public, with the launch of Simple Goodness Syrups.
+Together they’re bringing the tasty, PNW inspired drink mixers beloved by Belinda’s event clients to the public, with the launch of Simple Goodness Sisters Syrups.

 Sharing a taste of farm life is a shared passion they imbibe in, with their behind the scenes work on their social media platforms.
 Answering the growing interest from their customers, the sisters have developed “Drink Your Way Through the Garden,” an interactive edible gardening class, and will soon launch an expanded line of Simple Goodness Sisters drink additions.
 Together, they’re bringing the farm to the bar and inspiring a new crop of gardeners.